Aoleang: Konyak

+estival is one of the most important festival from other festivals.

+Celebration

-The Aoleang differs from the Hornbill Festival as it in an authentic tribal festival arranged by the Konyak tribe only.
-The celebrations for the Aoleang Festival are spread across a week.
+The Festival celebration is spread across a week.
 The main purpose of the Aoleang is to welcome in the spring and new year and to pray for a good harvest.
 During the Aoleang many rituals take place including dancing, feasting and sacrifices that are meant to appease the divine spirits in order to bless the land with a good harvest.